sharkshead/shale/README.md

 # shale
-An elegant and extensible reverse-polish notation language.
+An elegant and extensible reverse-polish notation programming language.

 Elegant because of its power and simplicity.